- What about learning tunes by reading the music?

 Accompanists and rhythm players

 All of the advice above applies to guitar, bouzouki and other non-melody players and percussionists.
 You need to hear the tunes in your head - listen to the tune until you can hum or lilt it!
 Use the slow down options and play along with the tunes until you’re happy that what you’re playing fits.
-There are many chord choices for the tunes, and what is suggested in the written music is only one of a number of choices.
+There are many chord choices for the tunes, and often what is suggested in written music is only one of a number of choices.
 When more than one accompanist is in a session it is important to listen to each other and coordinate the chord choices.

 In Irish Traditional music, the melody is the boss.
 Rhythm players and accompanists must follow, not drive.
 Remember it is much easier for you to speed up than it is for melody players (they have lots more notes to play).
 And remember that the melody players will forgive the odd wrong chord or note but playing out of time is much harder to forgive.